Support the implementation of the new National Sexual Violence Campaign

 Safe Homes, Families, Communities commenced implementation on 1 July 2019.

-In June 2020, the Tasmanian Government signed a Memorandum of Understanding to support development and delivery of national prevention activities, including the new sexual violence campaign.
+In June 2020, the Tasmanian Government signed a Memorandum of Understanding to support development and delivery of national sexual violence prevention activities.

-Tasmania is a member of the National Plan Prevention Activities Senior Executive Group, which will oversee progress in 2020-21.
+Tasmania is a member of the National Plan Prevention Activities Senior Executive Group, which oversees progress of the prevention activities.

 What is next?

-The Tasmanian Government is working with the Australian, South Australian, Australian Capital Territory and Northern Territory governments to develop and deliver new sexual violence community awareness activities, due for implementation in 2021.
+The Tasmanian Government is working with the Australian, South Australian, Australian Capital Territory and Northern Territory governments to develop, deliver and support implementation of the new sexual violence community awareness activities, due for implementation in 2021 and 2022.

 What difference will we make?